 The South Island coastal highway southeast from Blenheim to Kaikoura has been described as one of the most beautiful ocean roads in the world.
 The little town of Kaikoura, which sits between ocean and mountains on this highway, is famous for its diverse marine wildlife including whales and seals, and some of the best crayfish in the world.

-Nin's Bin food trailer restaurant has long been an iconic stop for international tourists and locals alike.
-You'll want to try their crayfish lunch and tick that off your New Zealand bucket list.
-Nin’s Bin is on SH 1, 20 minutes north of Kaikoura.
-Kaikoura is 2 hours by road from Christchurch, close to the Waipara wine region and the alpine spa village of Hanmer Springs.
+Seafood BBQ food trailer restaurant on the Kaikoura Peninsula foreshore has long been an iconic stop for international tourists and locals alike.
+You'll want to try their al fresco crayfish lunch and tick that off your New Zealand bucket list.
+Another option, if you want a leisurely gourmet crayfish experience, is in the restaurant at 5-star Hapuku Lodge and Treehouses (just north of Kaikoura) where they will serve the finest crayfish you'll find in New Zealand.
+Kaikoura is 2.5 hours by road north of Christchurch, close to the Waipara wine region and the alpine spa village of Hanmer Springs.

 Mt Cook Salmon

 New Zealand accounts for over half of the world production of king salmon.
 Of all salmon species, the king salmon offers the highest natural oil content of Omega-3s which benefit both heart and joint health.

 In the Mackenzie Basin of New Zealand’s Southern Alps, Mt Cook Alpine Salmon’s Tekapo site at 677m above sea level is the highest salmon farm in the world.
 It’s fed year-round by cold, fast flowing water from mountain glaciers and has been recognised as one of the world’s most sustainable salmon farming operations.
 So, where better to purchase fresh salmon for a picnic on the shores of Lake Pukaki within sight of New Zealand’s highest mountain peak.